priviere/PPB/README.md

 # PPBformations

-`PPBformations` is an R package that gather functions and packages used in PPB formations, which are available [here](https://github.com/priviere/PPB_formations_FR).
+`PPBformations` is an R package that gather functions and packages used in PPB formations, which are available [here in french](https://github.com/priviere/PPB_formations_FR).

 The R code is under licence GPL-3.